-Situated off bonavista peninsula highway (route 230 near Port Rexton) you will discover Champney’s West.
+Situated off the Bonavista Peninsula highway (route 230 near Port Rexton) you will discover Champney’s West.

 Overlooking trinity bay, Champney’s West is part of a collection of breathtaking coastal communities that make up the trinity bight region.

 Better known as “The island”, this enchanting town is nearly surrounded by the Atlantic Ocean with the exception of a narrow road/isthmus.

 Like most rural NL communities, Champney’s West was profoundly impacted by the collapse of the cod fishery in the early 1990s.
 A subsequent moratorium on fishing saw this town’s +400 year way of life literally disappear overnight.

 Today the town is on a new path thanks to the Champney’s West Heritage Group (CWHG), a non-profit volunteer based organization.

 CWHG’s mission is “to preserve and promote the heritage of the community and the region through the development and operation of educational focused facilities”.

 Some of their initiatives to date include the heritage house museum and aquarium.